Bills beat Dolphins, damage Miami playoff hopes

 Lewis, whose lone career win came in a 23-21 victory at Miami in Week 7, was back under center with rookie EJ Manuel sidelined by a knee injury.
 The Duke product threw for 193 yards with an interception for the Bills (6-9), who were coming off a win at Jacksonville last week and have captured two in a row for the first time this season.

 Miami (8-7) had won three straight entering the contest, including a 24-20 victory over New England last Sunday.
-The Dolphins could have reached the playoffs for the first time since 2008 by simply beating the Bills and Jets in their final two games, but instead could be eliminated from postseason contention by the end of the day.
+The Dolphins could have reached the playoffs for the first time since 2008 by simply beating the Bills and Jets in their final two games.

 The Dolphins' loss also gave the Patriots the AFC East crown.